LittleSaya/IndexOutOfRangeDSPMod/DSPAddPlanet/README.md

 To add new planets, you will need some information about original planets in your game, I made a small tool to make it easier to get those information, you can press V to open the star map and click the 'Add Planet' button on the bottom-right corner to open the tool.

-In the tool, stars are listed in the left panel, click on it to view info about planets in that star system.
-The current star system is on the top of all.
+In the tool, stars are listed in the left panel, click on it to view info about planets in that star system, include planet's index, orbitIndex, orbitAround, number etc. The current star system is on the top of all.

 You can click 'Copy' button on the right to copy the uniqueStarId to your clipboard.

+A 'unqiueStarId' is a string composed of save name, cluster string and star name, which can basically uniquely identify a star.

 Read 'Config file' section below on how to add planets in the config file.